Diego Zuppel: Club career

 He made his professional Serie C debut for Arezzo on 27 September 2021 in a game against Feralpisalò.

 In August 2021, he joined Serie A club Spezia and was assigned to their Under-19 (primavera) squad.
 He was also included in the senior team's roster.

 On 1 August 2022, Zuppel was loaned to Messina.

+On 24 August 2023, Zuppel moved to Virtus Francavilla on a permanent basis.

+On 10 July 2024, he joined Trapani.